eProsima/Integration-Service-docs/docs/binaries.rst

         $ ./configure CXXFLAGS="-g -D__DEBUG" --libdir=/usr/lib

-After configuring the project compile and install the library:
+After configuring the project, compile and install the library:

 ::

         $ sudo make install

-Once installed if you want to use Integration Service as a public shared library:
+Once installed, if you want to use Integration Service as a public shared library:

 ::